void

 Hostivař 1906

-Hostivař is mentioned in the anecdote about Mlíčko František who also was unlucky and pulled the emergency brake of a train.
+Hostivař is mentioned in the anecdote about Mlíčko František who was also unlucky and pulled the emergency brake on a train.
 The gardener gardener Vaněk came from here.

 Background